doughsay/room.js/doc/DEMO_MUDLIB.md

 ### Pure traits

-These objects are purely 'abstract' (i.e. they don't inherit from **lib\_root**), and are intended to be added to objects deriving from it, to extend their functionality).
+These objects are purely 'abstract' (i.e. they don't inherit from **lib\_root**), and are intended to be added to objects, to extend their functionality.

 #### lib\_traits\_describable